raspberrypilearning/fart-detector/WORKSHEET.md

 You only need a very small squirt to set it off, so spray some in the general direction of the sensor and wait.
 The message `Fart level x detected!` should appear and the *evacuate* alarm should go off.
 If you get a `-1` then you probably sprayed too much; you may need to wait a bit to be able to successfully calibrate the next time you run the code.

-Whatever you do **don't** completely annihilate the sensor by spraying deodorant onto it.
-If too much isobutane goes inside the sensor it may well not calibrate again for several hours. *You only need a tiny little squirt.* You can often get away with just holding the nozzle of the deodorant can near the top of the sensor too.
+Whatever you do, **don't** completely annihilate the sensor by spraying deodorant directly onto it.
+If too much isobutane gets inside the sensor, it may well not calibrate again for several hours. *You only need a tiny little squirt.* You can often get away with just holding the nozzle of the deodorant can near the top of the sensor too.

 ## Step 7: Continuous monitoring and recalibration

 You'll notice that currently the program will only wait for one fart, sound the alarm and then exit.
 It may be that you want to set this up in a semi-permanent way to provide an early warning system in the home.
-It would be better if the program would sound the alarm for a while, and then try to recalibrate to wait for another fart.
+It would be better in this case if the program could sound the alarm for a while, and then recalibrate to wait for another fart.

 The [data sheet](http://www.figarosensor.com/products/2600pdf.pdf) also says that the sensor has a dependency on temperature and humidity.
 This will manifest as the output voltage of the air quality sensor shifting under normal air conditions.
-What could potentially happen is that our ladder calibration level becomes wrong as conditions change throughout the day, causing the alarm to go off on its own without a fart.
+A potential failure mode could see our ladder calibration level becoming wrong as conditions change throughout the day, causing the alarm to go off on its own without a fart.
 To mitigate this, we can put a timeout in our code to force a recalibration to run every two minutes.

 Let's continue editing our program.

 `nano farts.py`

 The first problem is easy to solve.
-All we have to do is enclose our current code in a `while` loop and perhaps add a 5 second `sleep` where we were unable to calibrate, to wait for the air to clear or the sensor heater to warm up.
+All we have to do is enclose our current code in a `while` loop and perhaps add a five-second `sleep` where we were unable to calibrate, to wait for the air to clear or the sensor heater to warm up.

 Then we need to limit how long we wait while the trigger pin is LOW.
 To measure time in code you have to record the time now, wait for something to happen, and then subtract the time you recorded from the current time.
 Take a look at the code below and modify yours to match it: